AbsorbingChaos/stacks101-com/content/stx-mining/faq/_index.md

 ### Where is the default working dir?

-The default is `/tmp` and the folder name starts with `stacks-testnet-`
+The default is `/tmp` on Mac/Linux and `C:\tmp` on Windows.

+The folder name starts with `stacks-testnet-`
-C:\tmp on Windows.

-You can add working_dir = "PATH_TO_STORAGE" under [node] in your config file, but it is safer to empty the directory before starting the node, as there are some known issues restarting with existing data.

-Also, this [gist from whoabuddy](https://gist.github.com/whoabuddy/033a47ad502ca30722187ed1baf3cc6e) creates a rotating backup of the working_dir on a set interval using rsync and cron. *Requires some modification*
+To specify a directory to be used on every run of the Stacks node, add `working_dir = "PATH_TO_STORAGE"` under the `[node]` section in the config file.

 -----

 ### Can I / should I / how do I delete the working dir data?

-If you are not using the working_dir setting in your config, every time you run the miner a new folder will be created in the temporary folder for the chain state and the sync progress will reset to 0.
-This should not use up a lot of resources however older folders can be safely deleted.
+If you are not using the `working_dir` setting in your config, every time you run the miner a new folder will be created in the temporary folder for the chain state and the sync progress will reset to 0.
+The older folders can be safely deleted.

 *Note: Linux clears the `/tmp` folder on reboot.*